LESSONS AND RESOURCES

 Introduction

-An overview of the rationale for Putting the Movement Back into Civil Rights Teaching, the lenses used to select the lessons and readings, and the organization of the content.
+An overview of the rationale for Putting the Movement Back Into Civil Rights Teaching, the lenses used to select the lessons and readings, and the organization of the content.

 traditional-narrative.jpg